mistval/kotoba/api/README.md

 ### Production (Docker)

+First make sure you have followed the **Configuration** instructions above and also for [the React frontend](https://github.com/mistval/kotoba/tree/master/kotobaweb).

 To deploy for production, use **docker-compose**.
-In the directory above this one (the root directory of the repo) run `docker-compose up kotoba-api mongo-readwrite`.
+In the directory above this one (the root directory of the repo) run `docker-compose up nginx kotoba-api kotoba-web mongo-readwrite`.
+You *can* omit **kotoba-web** if you don't want to launch the React frontend, but there's not much use in running the API without it.

 ### Development